*This post may include affiliate links. We get a commission if you sign up with a partner; this commission is at no cost to you.

 The joy of making my last student loan payment and becoming self-employed was overshadowed by an insanely large new bill.

+Not necessarily.
 Car repair expenses should be expected throughout the year.
-If we had budgeted for it, this little surprise would probably have caused less shock (and 20 straight minutes of whining.)
+If I had budgeted for it, this little surprise would probably have caused less shock.

 So think, are you budgeting for annual expenses?